emhart/10-simple-rules-data-storage/manuscript/manuscript.md

 [DataOne](http://www.dataone.org) are able to provide these.
 Institutional initiatives also exist, and are known to your librarians.

-Datasets evolve over time.
+Datasets can evolve over time.
 In order to distinguish between different versions of the same data, each dataset should have a distinct name, which includes a version identifier.
 A simple way to do this is to use date stamps as part of the dataset name.
 Using the ISO 8601 standard avoids regional ambiguities: it